dariotommasini/dariotommasini.github.io/conferences.markdown

 <br>
 **Federation of American Societies for Experimental Biology (FASEB) – Sacramento, California (2026).** This was my first retina-centric conference and it was super nice to meet all the wonderful faculty in this field.
-We heard excellent talks from Jeremy Kay, Rachana Somaiya, Maureen McCall, EJ Chicilinksy, Fred Rieke, and many others.
+We heard excellent talks from Jeremy Kay, Rachana Somaiya, Maureen McCall, EJ Chichilnisky, Fred Rieke, and many others.
 I found especially exciting and novel the talk by Daniel Palanker, who is developing subretinal implants to help restore vision in blind patients.
 I was suprised to hear that some patients have had these implants for over 5 years and their vision is still stable.
 This conference also unveiled the EyeWireII resource recently released on BioRxiv, a major resource for retinal research.
 <img src="files/faseb-ew2.png" alt="Eyewire2 team and collaborators at the FASEB 2026 meeting">
 This picture shows members of the EyeWireII core team and members of collaboratoring labs that reunited at the FASEB 2026 meeting.
 <br>